Make AI work for people and progress

 For companies developing and deploying AI systems, these inconsistencies translate into longer product rollouts, diverging national interpretations of laws, and uncertainty about which rules take precedence.

-To ensure Europe leads in both trust and innovation, policymakers should focus on three priorities:
+To ensure Europe leads in both trust and innovation, policymakers should focus on three priorities

-2. Align rules to cut duplication.
+2. Align AI rules to cut duplication

 1. Make the AI Act work for innovation